-Staff, volunteers, contractors, service providers and visitors should be aware that peer abuse can manifest itself in many ways, including those set out in this policy.
+Staff, volunteers, contractors, service providers and visitors should be aware that child on child abuse can manifest itself in many ways, including those set out in this policy.
 Concerns about a child's potential well-being should be recorded and referred to the Safeguarding Team.

-The DSL & DDSL review the bullying and behaviour logs in conjunction with incident forms and safeguarding forms to look for incidents and patterns of incidents.
+The DSLs & DDSLs review the bullying and behaviour logs in conjunction with incident forms and safeguarding forms to look for incidents and patterns of incidents.